JesusASmx/SimpleNERtagger_ES/README.md

 print(f"\n\nThis is the original text:\n{dummy_text}\n\nThis is the masked text:\n{masked_text}\n")
-try: # Displaying the dataframe may not work when running this code outside a jupyter notebook-like enviroment. print("Here is the dataset with the tags:\n") display(all_tags)
+try: # Displaying the dataframe may not work when running this code outside a jpnb-like enviroment. print("Here is the dataset with the tags:\n") display(all_tags)
 except: